ezcatdb/molbiol_lung_corpus-guidelines/_event/Molecular_function.md

 This event is based on the <a href="http://www.nactem.ac.uk/meta-knowledge/">GENIA-Meta-knowledge corpus</a> at <a href="http://www.nactem.ac.uk/">NaCTeM</a>.

-This event describes biological events at molecular levels.
+This event describes the biological events on the molecular levels.

 The following words/phrases can be triggers of this event: